Want to be a skater?

 Has it been a minute since you strapped rolly shoes to your feet?
 Or are you brand new to skating?
 Our Roller Derby 101 program sounds like it’s just what you’re looking for!

-Ohio Roller Derby 101 Clinics are two hour sessions held at a local rink, that cover basic derby skills.
+Ohio Roller Derby 101 Clinics are a 6 week series of two hour sessions that cover basic derby skills.
 These clinics are led by Ohio Roller Derby skaters.
-We cover all of the basic non-contact skills that the Women’s Flat Track Derby Association (WFTDA) recommends for folks looking to join a team.
+We cover all of the basic non-contact skills that the Women’s Flat Track Derby Association (WFTDA) recommends for folks looking to join a team or become a skating official.

 Clinics are a fun environment, a great workout, and an awesome opportunity to learn more about roller derby.
-These monthly sessions are only $10, and we can provide loaner gear if you don’t have your own!
+These 6 week clinics are $60, and we can provide loaner gear if you don’t have your own!

 If you’ve attended our Roller Derby 101 Clinics, and you’re ready to take the next step, you should check out our Rec Program!

-Our Rec Program meets weekly over the span of each 3 month session and costs $25 per month.
+Our Rec Program meets on Tuesday nights over the span of 3 months and costs $75.
 We encourage skaters to purchase their own gear (with guidance from our veteran skaters), but we have loaner gear available on a first-come, first-served basis for those who need it.

 Ohio Roller Derby is the premier women+ flat track roller derby league of Central Ohio.
 If you’ve skated in our Rec Program for a while, and you’re ready for the next level of competition – this is it!